kgateway-dev/kgateway/docs/content/installation/gloo_federation.md

 You should also have `glooctl` and `kubectl` installed.
 The `glooctl` version should be the most recent release, as the federation features were added in version 1.4.

 You will also need a license key to install Gloo Federation.
-The key can be procured by visting this page on the Solo.io website.
+The key can be procured by visiting this page on the Solo.io website.

 ## Installation